 The lore surrounding the game is getting seriously stretched now that every race and faction wants a piece of the action.
 While the original setup is cool, why not have something that made sense for all factions (hallo Glorius Mordheim setting)

 While I love Warcry, it seems it still finding its legs.
 Tome of Champions added some much-needed pillars to the campaign and tweaked and added enough bits and bobs to be worth the £20 asking price.

-Or get your copy of Tome of Champions from my favorite EU/UK retailer
+Get your copy of Tome of Champions from Amazon

 Looking for more Warcry content?

 - Review of Warcry

 - Overview of all the Warcry Warband (including links to all Warband Guides)